H offsets and G43

 When the G43 code is active, the machine will move the end of the cutting tool to all locations in the program.

 You can see how not having the G43 code on when needed could cause a crash.
-With G43 off the machine will try to move the end of the spindle to the location, except there is a tool in the way.
-This can mean you end up with a damaged part, broken tool or maybe even damage your machine.
+You are trying to move the end of the spindle to a new location and if a tool is loaded in the spindle then it is in the way of that movement.

-G43 is a modal command which means it stays active until switched or canceled.
+G43 is one of those modal commands, which means it stays active until switched or canceled.
 The same goes for many other g codes.

 It is better to be safe and include them than to not and be sorry when your machine crashes.